- About Katanning SHS

 Home Economics staff at KSHS provide opportunities for students to understand and shape preferred solutions to a range of challenges in their personal, family, community and work roles.
 For example, they may develop and implement learning experiences that enable students to learn how to:

 - Design, evaluate and make decisions related to textiles and food

 - Understand and take action to enhance human growth and development

-- Prepare nutritious foods and develop health promoting food behaviors
+- Prepare nutritious foods and develop health promoting food behaviours

-- Take control of their health and develop health promoting behaviors
+- Take control of their health and develop health promoting behaviours

 - Utilise design and technology relevant to families and households